Antonio Martinez graduated from Montclair State University with a BA in History and a double minor in Journalism and Russian Area Sudies.

 More scoring unfolded on Sept.
 21, 2013, when Stroh-Engel notched four goals against 10-man Hansa Rostock in a 6-0 victory - all coming following Mustafa Kucukovic's 13th-minute red card.
 A month later, Stroh-Engel added another hat trick against Preußen Münster to bring his goal tally to 14.
 Stroh-Engel scored when the stakes mattered and recorded a goal in seven straight matches, including the lone goals in three consecutive games.
 In that period came a record-breaking goal on Mar.
 14, 2014, when his goal at Hansa Rostock was his 23rd goal, breaking SV Sandhausen Regis Dorn's single-season record.

-More importantly, its third-place finish meant the club had a chance to reach 2.
+More importantly, its third-place finish meant the club could reach 2.
 Bundesliga.

 The Two-Legged Epic

 Matching at least a 3-1 scoreline was daunting, but Stroh-Engel ignited the club's comeback.
-Work still had to be done, but Hanno Behrens, a defensive midfielder who had four goals during the campaign, back-heeled a 51st-minute goal to put the club in striking distance.
-Though Felix Burmeister quickly replied for Arminia Bielefeld, SV Darmstadt 98 still needed the third goal to at least force extra time.
+Work still had to be done, but Hanno Behrens, a defensive midfielder with four goals during the campaign, back-heeled a 51st-minute goal to strike the club.
+Though Felix Burmeister quickly replied for Arminia Bielefeld, SV Darmstadt 98 still needed the third goal to force extra time.

 Cue Jérôme Gondorf, who had last scored for the club on Mar.
 29, 2014, against Hallescher FC.
 He had assisted on Stroh-Engel's goal earlier, and in the 79th minute, Gondorf's right-footed shot put the series on its head.
 Extra time would decide the final 2.
 Bundesliga spot and no scoring occurred in extra time until Kacper Przybyłko scored in the 110th minute.
 As the match approached stoppage time, Arminia Bielefeld was safe.

-Cue in Elton da Costa, who had been the club's primary substitute.
+Cue in Elton da Costa, the club's primary substitute.
 In the first minute of stoppage time, SV Darmstadt 98 pressed forward, and after a scramble, da Costa took a shot deflected off that went past the goalkeeper into the net.
-The club had the all-important away goal, and the players celebrated before Arminia Bielefeld went on one last hurrah, first via a free kick and then via a corner kick.
-After the corner kick sailed past the opposing goalkeeper Stefan Ortega, the final whistle blew.
+The club had the all-important away goal, and the players celebrated before Arminia Bielefeld went on one last hurrah, first via a free-kick and then via a corner kick.
+The final whistle blew after the corner kick sailed past the opposing goalkeeper Stefan Ortega.

 Schuster helped guide SV Darmstadt 98 back to 2.
 Bundesliga after 22 years.